progital/gatsby-wpgraphql-inline-images/README.md

 ## How to contribute

 This is a WIP and any contribution, feedback and PRs are very welcome.
 Issues is a preferred way of submitting feedback, but you can also email to [andrey@progital.io](mailto:andrey@progital.io).

-While this plugin was designed for sourcing from WordPress it could be adapted for other use cases.